imranbarbhuiya/esbuild-plugins-node-modules-polyfill/README.md

 ## Description

-Polyfills nodejs builtin modules for the browser.
+Polyfills nodejs builtin modules and globals for the browser.

 ## Features